 How much food do I have to take?

 Since this is an expedition style course, it is part of the training to carry all your food yourself.
 The amount is something very personal.
-As a benchmark we say 3000 k Cal of a well-balanced mixture between fats, carbs and proteins.
-This is about 500 – 800g each tour day.
+As a benchmark we say 2000 k Cal minimum of a well-balanced mixture between fats, carbs and proteins.
+This is about 500 – 800g of dry food each tour day.
 Additionally you have to carry about 1-2l water.
-We recommend taking one half chocolate bar for each undershirt you leave at home – the pleasure is greater.
+We recommend taking one half chocolate bar for each spare undershirt you leave at home – the pleasure is greater.

 How is the availability of fresh drinking water?